11ty/demo-eleventy-serverless-oauth/README.md

 2. Add your environment variables to your `.env` file:
     * `NETLIFY_OAUTH_CLIENT_ID` and `NETLIFY_OAUTH_CLIENT_SECRET` are required for `Login with Netlify`
     * `GITHUB_OAUTH_CLIENT_ID` and `GITHUB_OAUTH_CLIENT_SECRET` are required for `Login with GitHub`

+Warning: for local development you may need to set your Redirect URI in your OAuth application to `http://localhost:8888/.netlify/functions/auth-callback` temporarily.